How to Overcome the Temptations After Rehab

 Consider More Inpatient Treatment if Needed

 If you find yourself using again or are seriously doubting your ability to stay clean, know that you can always check into an inpatient facility to get more help.
 At inpatient facilities, the staff is trained to help you learn new behaviors and develop new strategies for sobriety.
-Don’t wait until you are fully ensnared by addiction once more before asking for help.
+Don’t wait until you are thoroughly ensnared by addiction once more before asking for help.